 There is no need to imagine.
 The future is here.

-Dr. John Haasis is the maestro of stem cell research and application.
+Dr. Haasis is the maestro of stem cell research and application.
 A molecular biologist by training, Dr. Haasis finds the most vibrant possibilities lingering in the revolutionary field of integrative medicine.
 Simply put: integrative medicine utilizes the body’s own abilities to regenerate cells and amplify healing.
 The building block of any biological endeavor resides in the cells.
 Stem cells, in particular, have the unique capacity to evolve into specialized structures.
 Specialization is the key to recuperation, so if you struggle with elbow pain, get cellular with Dr. Haasis.

 About Stem Cell Therapy